Beyond real blow-up: Masuda detours and complex holonomy: Comments

 \section{Comments}

-We comment on some existing literature and discuss further developments.
-Section \ref{Ent} reviews some results which force solutions of polynomial and complex entire ODEs to blow up in finite time.
-Section \ref{Global} discusses previous global results in low complex dimensions 1 and 2, including nongeneric variants of section \ref{Scalar}.
-Already the global classification of quadratic ODEs in complex dimension 2 meets very substantial obstacles.
-In the higher dimensions of section \ref{Dim}, we are essentially left to the local linearization devices of section \ref{B}.
+We comment on some previous literature and discuss further prospects.
+Section \ref{Ent} recalls a few results which force \emph{any} nonstationary solution of polynomial and complex entire ODEs to blow up in finite time.
+Section \ref{Global} collects some global results in low complex dimensions 1 and 2, including nongeneric variants of section \ref{Scalar}.
+Already the global classification of quadratic ODEs in complex dimension 2 has met very substantial obstacles.
+For higher dimensions, we are essentially left to the local linearization devices of section \ref{B}; see section \ref{Dim}.
 Real-time heteroclinic ODE orbits $\mathbf{x}\,{:}\ \mathbf{e}_-\leadsto \mathbf{e}_+$\,, however, are often accompanied by blow-up in imaginary time, even in the PDE settings of section \ref{PDE}.
 The final section \ref{App} advocates a revival of the fascinating subject of ODE and PDE dynamics in complex phase spaces and complex time, towards applications.
-We conclude with a 1,000\;\euro\ prize question.
-The question asks for complex time extensions of nonconstant homoclinic orbits $\mathbf{x}\,{:}\ \mathbf{e}\leadsto \mathbf{e}$.
-It is motivated by spurious splitting effects attached to discretization of real ODEs and PDEs in real time.
+We include a 1,000\;\euro\ prize question.
+The question asks for nonconstant homoclinic orbits $\mathbf{x}\,{:}\ \mathbf{e}\leadsto \mathbf{e}$ which are entire, i.e.\ globally analytic in complex time.
+This is motivated by spurious splitting effects attached to discretization of real ODEs and PDEs in real time.